papomail/Daily_QA_UCLH/dqa.md

 The DQA tests are based on the aquisition of a simple volumentric SpinEcho data with **2 dynamics** (repetitions).
 But bare in mind that for the DQA tests to be effective they have to be:
 * Consistent
-    * Use the same test phantoms
+    * Always use the same test phantoms
     * Use the same scan parameters for consecutive tests, e.g.:
 TR  = 1000 ms
 TE = 30 ms